 - 1 tsp vanilla extract

 - 300 ml double cream (heavy cream)

-- Once all the sugar is added, continue whisking for 5 minutes.
-Then add the lemon juice and whisk for another 5 minutes or until the mixture is thick and glossy and the sugar is fully incorporated.
+- Continue to whisk until glossy then add in lemon juice and cornflour.
+Once all the sugar is added, turn the mixer back up to high and continue whisking for 10 minutes.
+Then add the lemon juice and fold through with a rubber spatula until well combined.
+The mixture should be thick and glossy and the sugar fully incorporated.
+It should hold its shape when you pull out the whisk.
 (When rubbed between finger and thumb, the mixture should not feel grainy).
-If it is still granular, continue whisking.
+If it is still gritty then continue whisking.

-- Place the baking tray in the centre of the oven and immediately reduce the oven temperature to 110°C (230°F) and bake for 1½ hours.
+- Bake.
+Place the baking tray in the centre of the oven and immediately reduce the oven temperature to 110°C (230°F) and bake for 1 hour.
 Then turn the oven off and leave to cool completely.
-Using a pastry brush, brush the melted white chocolate over the inside and sides of the nest, where the cream would touch the meringue, and set aside to allow the chocolate to cool and harden.
+Whilst baking and cooling, don’t be tempted to open the door and have a peek!

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.